 I'm not a fan of Formula One motor racing even though a Brit, Lewis Hamilton, was winning the British Grand Prix at the same time as the Roger Federer was losing his crown at the Wimbledon Tennis Championships.

-of the ancient and modern pub game of dwile flonking.
-You may read possible homo-erotic undertones in the rules, which can be found here
+I've been reminded of the ancient and modern pub game of dwile flonking.
+You may read possible homo-erotic undertones in the rules, which can be found here.

 At a signal, the girter dances around the flonker in a circle.
 He must flick (or flonk) the dwile with the driveller so it hits a girter team member.
 His score depends on which part of the body he hits - the usual scoring is three points for a hit on the head (a wanton), two for a hit on the body, (a marther), and just one for a leg strike (a ripple).
 If after two shots the flonker hasn’t scored he is swadged, or potted, which means he has to drink a quantity of beer from a chamber pot within a given time.
 After all the members of one team have flonked, the other team is put in.
 The winner is the team with the most points after two innings, usually the one with more members still upright.